8 furniture thrifting tips:

 – Check for missing parts.
 If the arm has come off the chair, don’t waste your time thinking you can repair it.
 You will likely run in to a slew of structural issues and a large headache.
 Know when to pass!

 -Don’t be deterred by atrocious fabrics!
 They did a lot of weird things in the 60’s and 70’s – some fabrics are super groovy others hurt your eyes…don’t be deterred by ugly fabric.
 The fabric is the first thing to go when reupholstering or isn’t visible when making a slip cover.
 Look past it and appreciate the chair for its unique style and good condition.

 -Just look at the overall condition.
 If springs are sprawling out and the back is torn up, you probably ought to pass.
 Look for finds in decent condition-there is such a thing as beyond repair.

 -Look for solid wood.
 If you can’t lift it by yourself, that is probably a good sign that it is solid wood and that my friends is gold!
 These pieces can last hundreds of years if well kept and can be a great focal point of the room when your project is complete!

 -Don’t worry about polishes and finishes on solid wood.
 You can easily sand off the varnishes that grace most every piece of furniture at the thrift shop.
-Our FAVORITE way to transform ugly varnished pieces is Dixie Belle Paint.
+Our FAVORITE way to transform ugly varnished pieces is with chalk paint.
 We just LOVE this product.
 These are decorative chalk paints that last and give a beautiful texture and color to vintage pieces, bringing them into this century!
-If you’re a crafter and haven’t heard of Dixie Belle Paint, you have not lived!
-These paints require little to no prep and look professional when you are finished!

 -Go vintage!
 Don’t be afraid to explore with a piece from the 60’s because with some love and elbow grease, you can make any ancient piece timeless!